 Besides the integrative studies major option, Salem offers a variety of existing programs for interdisciplinary study.
-Interdisciplinary majors, which combine advanced-level study from two or more fields, are offered in areas including biochemistry, exercise science, nonprofit management and community leadership, and race and ethnicity studies.
+Interdisciplinary majors, which combine advanced-level study from two or more fields, are offered in areas including biochemistry, exercise science, health advocacy and humanitarian systems, health communication, health humanities, health science, nonprofit management and community leadership, and race and ethnicity studies.
 These majors offer students a variety of options: formal courses, independent study, internships and research projects.